ypwk/KnowledgeBase/Computer Science/Theory of Computation/regular language.md

 	- Assume for contradiction that $C$ is regular.
 	- Let $B =\{0^{*}1^{*}\}$.
 B is a known regular language.
 	- Let $D =C \cap B=\{0^n1^n\}$. $D$ is known to be non-regular But $D$ is regular by closure properties under intersection.
 	- A contradiction!
 So $C$ is non-regular.
+3. [Closure Properties]
+4.